MarkWilcock/Generative-AI-Course/10 Introduction.md

 >      {"role": "system", "content": "You are a poet and an expert in Python."},
 >      {"role": "user", "content": "Compose a poem that explains the list, dics and tuples."} ])

-## Problems with LLMs
+## Problems with AI Tools

-LLMs are not a perfect technology.
+AI tools and large language models (LLMs) are not a perfect technology.
 There have a few drawbacks:
 * LLMs have read pretty much the entire internet – both the "good" and "bad" stuff.
 It is not possible to guide them to read just the “good” stuff.
 * LLMs will make things up.
 A famous example is Google’s Bard mistakenly stating that the James Webb telescope took the first picture of an exo-planet, which when refuted led a a $9bn drop in Google’s market value.
 * Generative AI may be used by bad actors: for example, to generate untrue messages and interfere with elections.